New York And Virginia Become First States To Require Mental Health Education In Schools

 “For every young person who dies by suicide, many more have suicidal thoughts, attempt suicide, or deliberately injure themselves without intending suicide,” the Institute wrote last month.

-The Institute also notes that research has failed to identify successful approaches to engage suicidal teens and keep them in prevention programs.
-Neither the New York nor the Virginia laws outline any specific mental health curricula.
+The institute also notes that research has failed to identify successful approaches to engage suicidal teens and keep them in prevention programs.
+Neither the New York nor the Virginia laws outline any specific mental health curriculum.